 Refer to adult dosing.

 Note: Dosage should be based on an estimate of ideal body weight.
-In morbidly obese children and adolescents, dosage requirement may best be estimated using a dosing weight of IBW + 0.4 (TBW - IBW).
-Dosage should be individualized based upon serum concentration monitoring.
+In morbidly obese children, adolescents, and adults, dosage requirement may best be estimated using a dosing weight of IBW + 0.4 (TBW - IBW).
+Initial dosing recommendation presented; dosage should be individualized based upon serum concentration monitoring.
 Initial and periodic plasma drug concentrations (eg, peak and trough with conventional dosing, post dose level at a prespecified time with extended-interval dosing) should be determined, particularly in critically ill patients with serious infections or in disease states known to significantly alter aminoglycoside pharmacokinetics (eg, cystic fibrosis, burns, or major surgery).
-Some dosing based on gentamicin studies:
+Some dosing based on tobramycin studies: